Dating: Etymology

-The earliest usage of the noun "date" is in 1896 by George Ade, a columnist for the Chicago Record.
-Date referred to "public" courtship, when a woman would meet a man publicly rather than privately at a residence or at court.
-In Ade's 1899 "Fabels in Slang", he used the term "Date Book" to describe a type of ledger system a cashier used to track dates with suitors until she married.
+The earliest recorded use of the noun "date" in English appeared in 1896 in the writings of George Ade, a columnist for the Chicago Record.
+In this context date referred to a form of "public" courtship, when a woman met a man outside the private sphere of the home or court.
+In Ade's 1899 collection "Fabels in Slang", he used the term "Date Book" to describe a ledger kept by a shop cashier to track her dates with suitors until marriage.